SEOC QUALITY ASSURANCE

 Under Australian law, the Competition and Consumer Act does not require goods to be labelled with their country of origin.
 However, in the spirit of providing supply chain transparency, we choose to readily provide this information to our customers.

-At Sydney Essential Oil Co. we adhere to regular stock cycling in order to maximise freshness in our batches and provide customers with the longest Best Before dates possible.
+At Sydney Essential Oil Co. we adhere to regular stock cycling in order to maximise freshness in our batches and provide customers with the best available products.

 It is worth noting that there can be a significant difference between the shelf life of products that actually 'expire' and are no longer suitable for use, and products that have a recommended 'best before' date.
 Ingredients that have specific